Five Fun Ways to Stay Fit and Active This Winter

-Take out those smart devices and download a new exercise application.
-Did you know there are about 1,000 health and fitness related applications out there?
+Take out those smart devices and download a new exercise app.
+Did you know there are thousands of health and fitness apps out there?
 You can choose from free or inexpensive training apps that act like a personal trainer right on your phone, or you can try yoga or other free guided workouts.

 3. Go for a walk inside